Satirical music: Satire in counterculture

 Counterculture and avant-garde music scenes characterized by being "aggressive in sound, challenging in content" that spawned popular music such as hip hop and heavy metal display satirical taboo transgressions.

 According to British sociologist Keith Kahn-Harris, "tongue-in-cheek attitude" and irony has been a fundamental "part of the UK extreme scene" by often adopting camp and comic elements to transgress what outsiders to the scene find "acceptable;" e.g. appropriating Holocaust imagery to advance a position pertaining to abortion or animal rights.
 Other times, like in the case of black metal, exaggerating tropes and behaviors within music cultures or society.
-In hip-hop culture, especially gangsta rap and 1990s rappers like Missy Elliot, transgressive humor of rap "revolve[s] around the established movements of gangsta realism and progressive Afrocentrism" to the point of exaggerated albeit critical self-deprecation.
+In hip-hop culture, especially gangsta rap and 1990s rappers like Missy Elliott, transgressive humor of rap "revolve[s] around the established movements of gangsta realism and progressive Afrocentrism" to the point of exaggerated albeit critical self-deprecation.

 Vaporwave, an Internet music genre, samples corporate video work, old advertising jingles, and music of the so-called economic boom period of the 1980s like smooth jazz or contemporary R&B, and distorts them to produce a sort of repetitious slowed-down, pitch-shifted, intentionally low-fi music that was praised as a commentary on "corporate cultures of capitalism" or consumerism for its ambivalent satirical musical tone.
 One of vaporwave albums utilizing satire is James Ferraro's album FARSIDEVIRTUAL (2011).